saturnlighting/literature-review/README.md

 # Abstract

-Background: Evidence shows that darkness discourages people from walking and cycling.
-This is mainly due to the fear of pedestrians and cyclists of the danger of being injured by traffic, falling, or violence.
+Background: A large body of evidence shows that darkness discourages people from walking and cycling.
+This can be explained by the fear of pedestrians and cyclists to suffer some type of damage from motorised traffic, a fall, or some type of violence.
 This may disproportionately affect women, the elderly, and disadvantaged groups.

 Aim: This paper provides a review on the scientific literature that intersects between active travel and road lighting to better understand